 Students may not wear more than one ring.
 Students may wear one bracelet that is religious.
 The wearing of one religious medal, cross or crucifix is acceptable.
 No other jewelry is permitted with the sole exception of one small, plain earring in each ear for girls only or small hoop.
-Nail polish is permitted if it is one solid color and no fake nails.
-Make-up is not permitted.
+Nail polish is permitted if it is one solid color and no fake/acrylic nails.
+Makeup is not permitted.
+No smart watches, digital watches, or other smart devices can be worn during the school day.